sophieli-econ/sophieli-econ.github.io/index.markdown

 ### Teaching

-Instructor for Summer School - Historical Perspectives on Current Economics Issues: Big Data and Applications, University of Southern Denmark, Summer 2025
+Instructor for Summer School - Historical Perspectives on Current Economics Issues: Big Data and Applications, University of Southern Denmark, 2025-2026

-Instructor for Statistics, University of Southern Denmark, Fall 2024, Spring 2025
+Instructor for Statistics, University of Southern Denmark, 2024-2025

-Instructor for Labor Economics, Boston University, Spring 2022, Spring 2023
+Instructor for Labor Economics, Boston University, 2022-2023

 * Gitner Prize for Excellence in Teaching Undergraduates, 2023

-Teaching Fellow for Introduction to Microeconomics, Boston University, Fall 2019, Spring 2020, Spring 2021, Fall 2022

-Teaching Fellow for Empirical Economic Analysis, Boston University, Fall 2020, Spring 2024